-This section gives you an overview of your rights to work in the UK after your studies.
+This section gives you an overview of your rights to work in the UK after your studies if you have a Tier 4 student visa.
 If you are a student from the European Economic Area these pages do not apply to you.

 There are different definitions for when you are considered to have completed your course depending on your level of study.

 For PhD students, course completion means receiving the official notification of degree award.

 For Masters and Undergraduate students, course completion usually means the course end date as stated on your CAS as long as you have completed all required assessment by this date.

 (If you complete your course early this should be reported to UKVI by the University you could have your visa curtailed to 4 months after the new end date, you can continue to work for a maximum of 4 months after the completion of your course or until the end of your student visa, whichever comes soonest.)

 You must not take a permanent role unless alternative immigration status has been obtained e.g. applied for Tier 2.

 The answer is almost certainly yes.
 However, if you have a relationship either with another Tier 4 student or a British citizen you may be able to stay on the basis of the relationship and will have rights to work.
 You should book an appointment to speak to the International Student Adviser if this applies.
 Or you may have been living in the UK continuously for the last 10 years in which case you may be eligible to apply for indefinite leave to remain.

 If you have a job offer from a Tier 2 sponsor you will be eligible to apply for a Tier 2 visa.